Golf Tutorials

 What is the Low Point in a Golf Swing?

 Imagine your clubhead tracing a large circle around your body as you swing.
 The low point is simply the very bottom of that circle - the lowest altitude the clubhead reaches before it starts traveling upward again.
-It’s the bottom of your a swing arc.
+It’s the bottom of your swing arc.
 While this sounds incredibly simple, understanding and controlling its location is without a doubt the secret to consistent ball striking.

 Why does it matter so much?
 Because where this low point occurs, relative to the golf ball, dictates the quality of your contact.